wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 ## TAS BBS Fewer App Instances Than Expected

 Total number of LRP instances that are desired but have no record in the BBS.
-When Diego wants to add more apps, the BBS sends a request to the Auctioneer to spin up additional LRPs. `LRPsMissing` is the total number of LRP instances that are desired but have no BBS record.
+When Diego wants to add more apps, the BBS sends a request to the Auctioneer to spin up additional LRPs. `tas.bbs.LRPsMissing` is the total number of LRP instances that are desired but have no BBS record.

 If Diego has less LRP running than expected, there may be problems with the BBS.
 An app push with many instances can temporarily spike this metric.
-However, a sustained spike in `bbs.LRPsMissing` is unusual and should be investigated.
-Frequency: 30 s
+However, a sustained spike in `tas.bbs.LRPsMissing` is unusual and should be investigated.

 1. Review the BBS logs for proper operation or errors, looking for detailed error messages.
 2. If the condition persists, pull the BBS logs and contact VMware Tanzu Support.

 ## TAS BBS More App Instances Than Expected

 Total number of LRP instances that are no longer desired but still have a BBS record.
-When Diego wants to add more apps, the BBS sends a request to the Auctioneer to spin up additional LRPs. `LRPsExtra` is the total number of LRP instances that are no longer desired but still have a BBS record.
+When Diego wants to add more apps, the BBS sends a request to the Auctioneer to spin up additional LRPs. `tas.bbs.LRPsExtra` is the total number of LRP instances that are no longer desired but still have a BBS record.

 If Diego has more LRPs running than expected, there may be problems with the BBS.
 Deleting an app with many instances can temporarily spike this metric.
-However, a sustained spike in `bbs.LRPsExtra` is unusual and should be investigated.
-Frequency: 30 s
+However, a sustained spike in `tas.bbs.LRPsExtra` is unusual and should be investigated.
 1. Review the BBS logs for proper operation or errors, looking for detailed error messages.
 2. If the condition persists, pull the BBS logs and contact VMware Tanzu Support.

 ## TAS BBS Time to Handle Requests

 The maximum observed latency time over the past 60 seconds that the BBS took to handle requests across all its API endpoints.

 If this metric rises, the TAS API is slowing.
 Response to certain cf CLI commands is slow if request latency is high.
 1. Check CPU and memory statistics in Ops Manager.
 2. Check BBS logs for faults and errors that can indicate issues with BBS.
 3. Try scaling the BBS VM resources up.
 For example, add more CPUs and memory depending on its `system.cpu`/`system.memory` metrics.